Còisir Dhùn Èideann

 We are always extremely happy to welcome new members into the fold.
 There is never any pressure to take part in performances and there is no audition process, so whether you are completely new to Gaelic, returning, or fluent, Còisir Dhùn Èideann is a fantastic starting point.

-Why Sing in Gaelic?
+Why sing in Gaelic?

 An oppressed language, Gaelic was forcibly removed from the people of Scotland along with their culture and way of life.
 Until as recently as the early 20th century, children were beaten in schools for using the Gaelic language.
 By singing in Gaelic you can contribute to the reclamation of this beautiful and ancient Scottish language, preserving our culture and heritage.